Omega-Numworks/Omega-Guide/_pages/en_US/troubleshooting.md

 This error is displayed when you try to connect your calculator but it's already used by another tab or software.
 It usually happens when you try to install external apps but the tab you used to install your custom firmware is still open.

 This can easily be fixed if you close the tab or software already connected to it.
+Only one tab (or software) at a time can establish the connection to the calculator.

 ### "Could not detect the calculator model" / "N????"

-This means your calculator is locked and you need to unlock it.
+This means your calculator is protected against CFM installation.
+If you want to install CFW, you need to unlock it.

 Follow [this guide](get-started) to unlock it.